tayyabsaleem7756/ignicube/README.md

 Some of the commands provided by cy-mobile-commands may include:

-| cy.mobileSwipe() | This command allows you to simulate swiping gestures on mobile devices, which are commonly used for navigation or scrolling within mobile applications.
+- cy.mobileSwipe(): This command allows you to simulate swiping gestures on mobile devices, which are commonly used for navigation or scrolling within mobile applications.
-| cy.mobileTap() | Use this command to simulate tapping on elements in your mobile application, similar to how users interact with touchscreens.
+- cy.mobileTap(): Use this command to simulate tapping on elements in your mobile application, similar to how users interact with touchscreens.
-| cy.mobileScroll()| This command enables you to simulate scrolling behavior within your mobile application, which is useful for testing scrolling lists or dynamic content.
+- cy.mobileScroll(): This command enables you to simulate scrolling behavior within your mobile application, which is useful for testing scrolling lists or dynamic content.
-| cy.mobilePinch()| Use this command to simulate pinch gestures, which are often used for zooming in or out on mobile devices.
+- cy.mobilePinch(): Use this command to simulate pinch gestures, which are often used for zooming in or out on mobile devices.
-| cy.mobileRotate()| This command allows you to simulate device rotation, which is essential for testing how your application responds to changes in orientation.
+- cy.mobileRotate(): This command allows you to simulate device rotation, which is essential for testing how your application responds to changes in orientation.
-| cy.mobileDevice()| This command sets the viewport to emulate a specific mobile device, allowing you to test your application's responsiveness across various screen sizes and resolutions.
+- cy.mobileDevice(): This command sets the viewport to emulate a specific mobile device, allowing you to test your application's responsiveness across various screen sizes and resolutions.
-| cy.mobileOrientation()| Use this command to set the orientation of the device viewport, allowing you to test how your application behaves in both portrait and landscape modes.
+- cy.mobileOrientation(): Use this command to set the orientation of the device viewport, allowing you to test how your application behaves in both portrait and landscape modes.
-| cy.mobileInput()| This command simulates typing text into input fields on mobile devices, helping you test forms and text entry functionalities.
+- cy.mobileInput(): This command simulates typing text into input fields on mobile devices, helping you test forms and text entry functionalities.

 ## Brief